-McGinley Dynamic Analysis and McGinley Dynamic Trade Signals
+McGinley Dynamic Analysis and McGinley Dynamic Signals

-Developed by John McGinley
+Developed & Created by John McGinley

 McGinley Dynamic aims to overcome the lag of the traditional simple and exponential moving averages, the indicator automatically adjusting itself relative to the speed of the market.
 Thus its name, dynamic.